enasequence/read_docs/submit/study.rst

 Submission Options
 ==================

-Studies can be submitted one of two ways, using the Webin Submissions Portal interface or the programmatic interface.
+Studies can be submitted one of two ways, using the Webin Portal interface or the programmatic interface.
 For a general overview of these interfaces, please see the `General Guide on Submitting to ENA <general-guide.html>`_.
 Find specific advice on registering studies using your preferred method below: